The ALGEE/ALGES Action Plan in Mental Health First Aid: A Guide

 Foundational Research: The Psychology Behind ALGEE

 The MHFA step of encouraging help is a direct implementation of these empirical findings.
-ALGEE leverages proven protective factors—social connection and clinical intervention—to stabilize the person's situation and counteract the isolation that often accompanies mental distress.
-The effectiveness of ALGEE is rooted in key psychological principles:
+ALGES leverages proven protective factors—social connection and clinical intervention—to stabilize the person's situation and counteract the isolation that often accompanies mental distress.
+The effectiveness of ALGES is rooted in key psychological principles:

-Self-Regulation ('A'): An MHFAider's capacity to help is linked to their own emotional intelligence (EI).
+An MHFAider's capacity to help is linked to their own emotional intelligence (EI).
 By assessing themselves, they ensure they are regulated enough to use adaptive coping strategies, rather than projecting their own stress onto the situation.
-See: Zeidner, M., Matthews, G., & Roberts, R. D. (2012).
-Emotional intelligence, coping with stress, and adaptation.

-The ALGEE model is empirically proven because its five steps are direct, practical applications of core psychological principles, each formally defined and validated by major figures in therapeutic science.
+The ALGES model is empirically proven because its five steps are direct, practical applications of core psychological principles, each formally defined and validated by major figures in therapeutic science.

 Evidence of Impact on the Mental Health First Aider

-Extensive research, often conducted through systematic reviews, consistently shows that MHFA training utilizing the ALGEE framework is highly effective in improving outcomes for the person providing support:
+Extensive research, often conducted through systematic reviews, consistently shows that MHFA training utilizing the ALGES framework is highly effective in improving outcomes for the person providing support:

 Increased Mental Health Literacy: Trainees show significant improvement in their ability to recognize symptoms of mental health problems and crises.

-Enhanced Confidence and Intentions to Help: First Aiders report markedly higher confidence in assisting someone in distress, and they show a stronger intention to offer support using the ALGEE steps.
+Enhanced Confidence and Intentions to Help: First Aiders report markedly higher confidence in assisting someone in distress, and they show a stronger intention to offer support using the ALGES steps.

 Evidence of Impact on the Recipient (The Person in Need)